AarynSmith/aarynsmith.github.io/content/blog/project-euler-7-9.md

 ## Problem 7

 Problem 7 gives us an example of the first 6 primes, and asks us to find the 10001st prime.
-We can easily find a way to count primes using a while loop, and verify that an incremented number is by writing a simple primailty test.
+We can easily find a way to count primes using a while loop, and verify that an incremented number is by writing a simple primality test.

-In this example our `isPrime()` function first eleminates 2 and then any even numbers, then use the any function to iterate over a range of 3 to the square root of our number plus 1, incremened by 2s, to get all odd numbers between 3 and the square root of a + 1. `a % x == 0` checks to see if a is divisable by the numbers in the range, and if any are, returns `True`, which is then negated by the not clause.
+In this example our `isPrime()` function first eliminates 2 and then any even numbers, then use the any function to iterate over a range of 3 to the square root of our number plus 1, incremented by 2s, to get all odd numbers between 3 and the square root of a + 1. `a % x == 0` checks to see if a is divisible by the numbers in the range, and if any are, returns `True`, which is then negated by the not clause.

 ```python
 def isPrime(a):